danyaal/GroupBeats/README.md

 ![Screenshot](http://i.imgur.com/fyRA21m.png)

 ##About GroupBeats
-It is an online jukebox for parties, where anyone can add their favorite songs to a main playlist.
-Then everyone can vote on songs and based on the votes, certain songs are picked next on the list.
+It is an online jukebox for parties, where anyone can add their favorite songs to the playlist by whipping out their phone or laptop and just typing it in.
+Also everyone can vote on  the songs on the playlist and based on the votes, certain songs are picked next on the list to create the best party possible!

 ![Screenshot](http://i.imgur.com/HCV2nUe.png)

 ##Other
 I hope you guys enjoy it!
-If you have any questions, feel free to email me at thedanyaal@gmail.com :)
+If you have any questions, feel free to email me at danyaal@rangwa.la :)

 ![Screenshot](http://i.imgur.com/2phDtxt.png)